 Zoos, aquariums, and the exotic creatures they house are marvelous, of course, but how about a dose of adrenaline?
 Every so often—or perhaps very often—a visit to the local amusement park is a perfect way to bring parents, children, and their voice boxes together.
 Elitch Gardens is a playground taken to the extreme.
 With roller coasters, waterslides, and even a raft or two on call, this park will leave stomachs queasy, mouths smiling, and the kids pleading for a second go-around.
 Indulge them on this one—the dividends merit the time invested.

 Shopping is as good a reason (or excuse) for a family outing as ever there was.
 Local parents who find themselves frequenting the Cherry Creek Shopping Center can treat their children to the center’s Rocky Mountain Play Park, which features various Looney Tunes-themed games and activities.
 This park takes what’s best about the playground, infuses it with class and character, and situates it within a highly frequented collection of shops.
 Convenient and enjoyable in equal measures.

-Experience the convenience of living in a resort-style community with sweeping mountain views just minutes from Boulder and Denver.December only, save $2400 on upgraded 1 or 2-bedroom in Broomfield!
+Experience the convenience of living in a resort-style community with sweeping mountain views just minutes from Boulder and Denver.Mountain Views!
+Luxury living central to Boulder and Denver!
+SAVE $2,400!
 Get this Offer

 Where we're located